kuzzleio/kuzzle/doc/2/guides/essentials/store-access-data/index.md

 | document | line |
 | field | column |

-*Note:* collections are specific to Kuzzle, this notion does not exist in Elasticsearch
+*Note:* collections are specific to Kuzzle, this notion does not exist in Elasticsearch.
+Indexes and collections allows to have a more fine grained rights management system.

 Comparing document-oriented storages with relational databases would require a more thorough analysis, but for the purposes of this guide, we shall reduce the list of differences to the following 3 items:
   - Documents are identified with a unique identifier, which is stored separately from the content of documents (compared to primary/foreign keys, stored alongside the data they identify),